hwd404/FOLD-R-PP/README.md

 </code>

-An answer set program that is compatible with s(CASP) is listed as below.
+An answer set program that is compatible with s(CASP) is generated as below.

 <code>